instana/ui-notifications/content/maintenance/blue.md

-On Tuesday, September 21st we will roll out release 210.
-Rollout for EU customers is scheduled to start at 7:00pm UTC.
+On Wednesday, September 22nd we will roll out release 210.
+Rollout for EU Blue customers is scheduled to start at 8:00pm UTC.